Sebasorf/RobotSoccer/README.md

 - git clone https://github.com/Sebasorf/RobotSoccer.git
 or download it as .zip file.

+In this Project, you can find two folders.
+One of them is the code for generating Strategy.dll for yellow team, and the other one contains code for generating Strategy.dll for blue team.

-In RobotSoccer folder, you can open Strategy.dsw by right-clicking on it and choosing Microsoft Visual c++ 6.
+In one RobotSoccer-coloured-team folder, you can open Strategy.dsw by right-clicking on it and choosing Microsoft Visual c++ 6.
 This will only work on Windows SO.
-This Strategy corresponds to blue team.
-The Strategy.dll should be load to blue strategy folder.

-In RobotSoccer-yellow folder, you can open the same Strategy as before, with some constants and logic modified for applying to yellow team strategy.
-The Strategy.dll should be load to yellow strategy folder.

-You must compile in proyect, the Strategy.cpp and will generate the Strategy.dll on debug folder.

-Then you can play by copying this .dll into SoccerSimulator install directory and opening it as c++ script.
+You should build the .dll (it will be saved in project), and then put it in the Strategy folder of the team you want to use it.
+It's usually on C://Strategy folder.

+Finally, you must open it as c++ script in Simurosot Simulator.